jwhittaker/chzbot/notes/rpi_setup.md

 *Last Updated October 2018*

-Here is how you can setup a Pi **Zero W** with [Debian 9](https://www.debian.org/) to have it automatically connect to your home Wifi on its first boot up.
+Here is how you can setup a Pi **Zero W** with Raspbian Linux to have it automatically connect to your home Wifi on its first boot up.
 Then it will be configured headlessly over `ssh` with commands and scripts written in this document.

 This demonstration was performed with the following hardware and kernel: